wilyyy/CompassPlus/README.md

 	git reset --hard origin/branch-name

-## Naming Conventions
+## Naming Conventions & Consistent Directory Structure
-Everyone should use the same naving conventions in our code as we are being marked on the consistency of our code.
+Everyone should use the same naving conventions in our code as we are being marked on the consistency of our code and directory structure.

 #### Variable
 const variableName